Courses

 To learn more about the course, click the sign up button below.

-German Language for Genealogists Online Course
+German for Genealogists Online Course

-This highly-anticipated course teaches you the exact German language you need to know to work with your genealogy documents.
+This course teaches you the exact German language you need to know to work with your genealogy documents.
 While other German courses are great, they focus on teaching you the modern German you need to converse in Germany in the 21st century.

 German Handwriting + German for Genealogists Course Bundle Deal

-Almost $800 separately, get both courses for only $649 with the bundle deal!
+Almost $850 separately, get both courses for only $796 with the bundle deal!
+Or just $135 a month!

 Reading the Old German Handwriting Course : Learn to read the beautiful old German script and decipher your ancestors’ documents.
 (Learning transcription!)